Clint Harp Shares His Favorite Woodworking Tips and Tools

 The former Fixer Upper star has been busy since his time on the show.
 Find out which of his projects helped launch Harp Design Co., plus his carpentry advice for beginners.

 Fans of Fixer Upper know and love Chip and Joanna’s trusty handyman Clint Harp.
 Since his days on the show, his life has certainly calmed down, but it’s anything but boring.
 His company, Harp Design Co., which he co-owns with his wife, delivers handcrafted furniture and products across the country.
 He has also found time to write a book and star in a DIY Network show.
 Bottom line: This man works hard.

 Despite balancing the roles of business owner, author, and TV star, it's clear his love for his craft remains.
+And why wouldn't it?
+In the clip above, Clint fondly remembers literally dancing on a table to give it that worn-in, well-loved look.
 We caught up with Clint to learn the latest woodworking trends and tips, plus gain insight into the project that launched his career.